pchinjr/doc-tales/docs/architecture/dynamic-architecture.md

 The Doc-Tales system is designed as a dynamic, adaptive platform that evolves through user interactions rather than requiring extensive manual configuration.
 This approach addresses key challenges in document processing systems:

-1. **Reduced Onboarding Friction**: Users can begin using the system immediately without complex setup
+1. **Reduced Onboarding Friction**: Users can begin using the system immediately with minimal setup
 2. **Continuous Improvement**: The system becomes more effective over time through learning
 3. **Personalization at Scale**: Each user's experience is tailored automatically
 4. **Future-Proofing**: The architecture adapts to new document types and communication channels

+## Frictionless Onboarding Architecture

+### 1. Multiple Ingestion Pathways

+The system provides several easy ways to bring content into the platform:
+- Mobile app for document scanning and capture
+- Email forwarding to a custom address
+- Web-based drag-and-drop interface
+- Social media OAuth connections
+- Link-based content import
+- Optional browser extension

+### 2. Quick-Start Templates

+Pre-configured settings for common use cases:
+- Personal Finance template
+- Job Search template
+- Project Management template
+- Custom template creation

 ## Adaptive Learning Components